 Most system products are developed iteratively.
 At the end of each iteration, the current set of top-level requirements is reviewed and saved as a new version (baseline).
 Then downstream requirements (system or SW / HW requirements) are updated according to changed upstream requirements.
 Finally, downstream requirements are reviewed and saved as a new version.

-If you separate requirements into linked projects by traceability levels, you will be able to manage their versions in Subversion (SVN) version control system independently.
+If you separate requirements into linked projects by traceability levels, you will be able to manage their versions in Git or Subversion (SVN) version control system independently.
 Then you can benefit from connecting downstream requirements to a specific baseline of upstream requirements.

 You can connect a project to other Project Folders or Project Files to display their content or create traceability links.
 Let’s call the project opened in the current window the main project and connected projects linked projects.